scottlandon8/scott-portfolio/final_project_part2.md

 7. Anything is better than nothing when it comes to exercising.
 8. Good... but boring.

+The questions I am going to as for each chart are below:
+1. What is your initial reaction to the chart?
+2. What do you like?
+3. What don't you like?
+4. Is there anything unclear or confusing about the chart?
+5. Is there anything you think is not needed?
+6. Would anything else make it more clear or understandable?
+7. What is the point that you take away from the chart?
+8. Do you like the title?

+In regards to the story I am going to ask:
+1. Do you like the title?
+2. Does the title want to make you learn more?
+3. In your words, what is the point of this website?
+4. Do you like the website from an aesthetics standpoint?

-53, Male
+53, Male and 48, Female
+CDC Chart

-First Reaction I like it.
+1. I like it.
 A good visual.
-Big difference.

-What do you like?
-Good visual.
+Big differnce in those who do and don't exercise.
+2. Its just really clear.
+Hard to misunderstand.
 Not a lot of people are exercising.
-I am a grey.

-What don't you like?
-How many people are actually on there?
-Title is a bit long?
+3. How many people are there on this chart...
+I don't know what the ratio is and it is a bit distracting.
+Title is a bit long.
+It needs some revision.
 Americans meeting CDC criteria?
 Only 25% of Americans are Exercising?
 Over 75% of Americans Are Not Exercising.
 Make legend bigger.
 Center the title.

-Does anything confuse you?
-No.

-Is there anything unnessicary?
-No.

-Would anything else be helpful?
-Bigger Legend.
+4. Nothing really confusing about it.
+5. No.
+6. No. Maybe if the legend was bigger.

-What is the point you take from the graph?
-That people don't exercise.
+7. That people don't exercise.
 Surprises me.
 We have a problem.
+8. Already addressed in 3

+How we spend our time chart:
-First Reaction Little more difficult to read.
+1. First Reaction Little more difficult to read.
 Don't like the colors.
 I like pie Charts in these situations.
 Round.

-What do you like?
-Nothing....
+2. What do you like?
+Akward pause....
 Measure weight values.
 Different ages is cool.
-Surprising..
-Maybe
+Surprising.

-What don't you like?
-Communicating/Socialing over talking.
+3. Communicating/Socialing over talking.
 Rec over Outdoors.
 Can the labels be bigger.

-Does anything confuse you?
-Not really.
+Better labeling.
+Don't like the color.
+4. Not really confusing.

-Is there anything unnessicary?
-Bold title.
+5. Bold title.
 "How we use our leisure time" in minutes as a subtitle.

-Would anything else be helpful?
+6. Better labeling.

-What is the point you take from the graph?
-We waste a lot of time.
-That we have time.
+7. We waste a lot of time.

-Like the bar graph better.
-48, Woman
+8. Could be better.
+No suggestions though.

+When asked about the comparison with the bar chart the consensus was the bar chart was probably clearer to understand.

+BDNF Chart
-First Reaction Crazy the increase.
+1. Reaction Crazy the increase.
 Surprised the moderate was the highest.
-What do you like?
-Easy to read.
+2. Easy to read.
-What don't you like?
-Don't know what CON means.
+3. Don't know what CON means.
 Think of a better title?
 "Give your brain the food it needs.
 BDNF.", "Moderate exercise can help boosts BDNF"
-Does anything confuse you?
-The labels.
+4. The labels.
-Is there anything unnessicary?
-Don't think so.
+5. Don't think so.
-Would anything else be helpful?
-Add the number.
+6. Add the number.
 Why does it say F1 on hover, and give it a % for visual.
-What is the point you take from the graph?
-Even moderate exercise helps a lot...
+7. Even moderate exercise helps a lot...
 BDNF.
+8. Addressed earlier.